shahkashish/Campus_Companion/README.md

-# Hosting Static Website on EC2 using Docker
+# Hosting Multiple Static Website on EC2 using Docker

 Deploying multiple static websites on EC2 instances using Docker involves several steps, from setting up your EC2 instance to configuring Docker containers for each website.
 Below, I outline a comprehensive approach to achieve this, assuming you have basic familiarity with AWS EC2, Docker, and static website structures.